Financial stress is common for many students during COVID-19. It can be caused by:

 Victorian State Government resources

 - $450 Coronavirus Test Isolation Payment providing support to Victorian workers who are waiting for test results.

 - Department of Health and Human Resources a general support page, find out about the Victorian government support available for all affected by COVID19.

-- Study Melbourne - For International students, Study Melbourne has lots information on services and resources to support International Students, including the emergency relief fund.
+- Study Melbourne - For International students, Study Melbourne has lots information on services and resources to support International Students.

 - Department of Human Services – Concessions Unit provides disability, financial and welfare support, hardship and health concessions.